-• Congregate meals were immediately shifted to "Grab and Go" sites across the county.

-• Home-

-delivered meals increased three times (3x) in just a few weeks.

-• Over 6,000 pantry boxes filled with two weeks of nonAccording to the CDC, as of January 2022, approximately 60.5% of fully vaccinated older adults in Riverside County have received booster shots.

-perishable, paper products were delivered.

-• Fresh fruit and vegetables were added to the pantry boxes through a partnership with local growers.

-• Over 600 'patch meals" were provided for those who needed immediate food assistance.
+- Congregate meals were immediately shifted to "Grab and Go" sites across the county. - Home-delivered meals increased three times (3x) in just a few weeks. - Over 6,000 pantry boxes filled with two weeks of non-perishable, paper products were delivered. - Fresh fruit and vegetables were added to the pantry boxes through a partnership with local growers. - Over 600 'patch meals" were provided for those who needed immediate food assistance.

+108 Ibid.
+Centers for Disease Control, "Older Adult Fall Prevention."

-• Approximately 3,500 clients and 80 restaurants participated in the Great Plates Delivered program initiated by the Governor of California for older adults and persons with disabilities.
+Approximately 3,500 clients and 80 restaurants participated in the Great Plates Delivered program initiated by the Governor of California for older adults and persons with disabilities.